-Potentially a knock-on from this is some modern-day heroes struggling to garner real fan adoration as a Hulk Hogan, or a Sting had managed before them.
-A select few heroes from yesteryear, such as the aforementioned “Hulkster” were charismatic enough to gain a large following of enthusiastic (and dollar spending) supporters, whereas many others were more reliant on being cheered just by opposing the hated evil adversary.
-It is far easier to support a competitor with the purpose of vanquishing the villain than it is to cheer on Mr. Nice when his obstacle is seen as being “cool.”
+Potentially a knock-on from this is some modern-day heroes struggling to garner real fan adoration as a Hulk Hogan or a Sting had managed before them.
+A select few heroes from yesteryear, such as the aforementioned "Hulkster," was charismatic enough to gain a large following of enthusiastic (and dollar spending) supporters.
+In contrast, many others were more reliant on being cheered just by opposing the hated evil adversary.
+It is far easier to support a competitor to vanquish the villain than it is to cheer on Mr. Nice when his obstacle is seen as being "cool."
 Working to be truly hated seems to be a dying art form in present-day wrestling, yet one that has shown to be successful for many past decades.

 One of the true greats of garnering a real heated response from the paying public was Ravishing Rick Rude.